-Case 3:17-cv-00739-TJC-JBT Document 151-9 Filed 12/13/17 Page 59 of 76 PageID 8659 on Athletic Recruiting and Non-Traditional Student Participation".
-The affidavit will be necessary regardless of whether the student changes schools during the school year or during the summer period between school years.
+Case 3:17-cv-00739-TJC-JBT Document 151-9 Filed 12/13/17 Page 59 of 76 PageID 8659 on Athletic Recruiting and Non-Tladitlonal Studen Patric particle particle particle at the school years.
 The affidavit will be accompanied by an explanation of the FHSAA Policy on Athletic Recruiting, including the penalties for violating the policy, as well as the consequences of making a false statement on the affidavit.
 The student will not be eligible to participate in interscholastic athletic competition at his/ her new school until the school submits the affidavit, utilizing the official Association process as approved by the Executive Director (GA4 Form - Affidavit of Compliance with the FHSAA Policy on Athletic Recruiting and Non-Traditional Student Participation).
 Failure to comply will subject the school to minimum monetary penalty of \$100 and/or other sanctions.